 I have changed my views a lot about candida and yeast free over the last few months and want you to learn with me!
 This historical post is here for reference so you can see my journey.
-But please read the three articles above for more up-to-date opinions.
+But please read the posts above for more up-to-date opinions.

 So I’ve been wondering: we all love sweet potatoes right?
 They’re ‘better’ than white potatoes aren’t they?
 They’re a so-called superfood, so surely that’s a yes!